dorischioma/Sales-Performance-Analysis/README.md

 - Increase inventory for high-demand products (Binders, Paper, Phones) to maintain fulfillment efficiency
 - Shift from broad discounting to targeted, data-driven promotions.
 - Apply discounts mainly to Elastic products (Copiers, Paper) that remain profitable even with price cuts.
-- Reduce discount intensity in the South region, where high discounting is hurting profit.
 - Prepare inventory in advance for mid-year peak months.
 - Spread out promotional spending to avoid heavy profit drops in Q2 and Q4.
 - Introduce cross-sell bundles during peak periods to increase revenue without heavy discounts.
-- Conduct deeper analysis of the South region’s low profitability — likely due to discounting or logistics inefficiencies.
-- Grow presence in the East & Central regions with targeted ads or partnerships.
 - Strengthen logistics and reduce delivery delays by working with better carriers or optimizing routes.